-10 Deadliest Assassin Organizations In History
+10 Deadliest Assassin Organizations in History

-The idea of the assassin often invokes the image of the lone gunman, working on his own to eliminate whoever he views as a threat.
+The idea of an assassin often invokes the image of the lone gunman, working on his own to eliminate whoever he views as a threat.
 But a handful of groups have recruited enough of these individuals to assemble into entire organizations—made up of those willing to kill for what they believe in.

-In the spring of 1945, there were a rash of assassinations of civil officials and Allied-appointed mayors in towns once held by German forces.
+In the spring of 1945, there was a rash of assassinations of civil officials and Allied-appointed mayors in towns once held by German forces.
 The most famous was the assassination of Franz Oppenhoff, appointed head of Aachen.
 Officially called Operation Carnival, the assassins disguised themselves as downed German pilots to get close enough to Aachen’s mayor to shoot and kill him.

 7Sarasota Assassination Society

-Founded in 1884 as a political club, the Sara Sota Vigilance Committee was renamed the Sarasota Assassination Society by the New York Times.
+Founded in 1884 as a political club, the Sara Sota Vigilance Committee was renamed the Sarasota Assassination Society by The New York Times.
 By then, nine of the 22 members were on trial for two murders.

 Their politics was an angry divide between the North and the South.
 With so many Northerners heading down to enjoy the business opportunities in the South, there was quite a bit of bitterness.
 The group’s official purpose became ridding the state of those the law wouldn’t touch, “the removal of all obnoxious persons.”